google/applied-machine-learning-intensive/v2/05_deep_learning/02_natural_language_processing/slides.md

 # Your Turn

 <!--
-In this lab we will perform sentiment analysis on reviews as an example.
-After that we'll write a classifier that determines if a piece of text was written by Jane Austin or Charles Dickens.
+In this lab, we will perform sentiment analysis on reviews as an example.
+After that we'll write a classifier that determines if a piece of text was written by Jane Austen or Charles Dickens.
 -->